synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **diagramInit**: `EventEmitter`\<[`DiagramInitEvent`](/docs/api/types/diagraminitevent/)\>

-Event emitted when the diagram is initialized.
+Event emitted when the diagram initialization is complete.

-It carries information about all nodes and edges in the diagram, and viewport state.
+This event fires after all nodes and edges including their internal parts (ports, labels) have been measured and positioned.

 ***